Ish2208/Coursera_Capstone/README.md

 # Coursera_Capstone
-This would be used for the Applied Data Science Capstone Course by Coursera
+This repository is made for the Applied Data Science Capstone Course by Coursera